 There’s no way one copywriter can write equally compelling copy in all of these niches – it’s not possible.
 Any copywriter who says they can is flat out lying.
 Sure, a great copywriter will be able to write better copy in an unfamiliar niche than some average dude off the street, but will they be amazing?
 No. It’s like asking a Dentist to remove your appendix.
 Ouch.

 A business I used to work with once hired one of the top and most expensive copywriters in the game to write a sales page.
-It wasn’t a niche he wasn’t used to writing in, but they thought – hey, he’s the best!
+It wasn’t a niche he was used to writing in, but they thought – hey, he’s the best!
 So it’s gotta convert.
 Right?!

 Well, it didn’t.
 Not because he wasn’t a good copywriter, but because the offer was for a niche and audience he just wasn’t familiar with.